arihant-001/DriftDrawer/README.md

 closeDrawer | close the drawer with/ without animation control by argument `animated`.
 Default value for `animated` is `true` openDrawer | open the drawer with/ without animation control by argument `animated`.
-Default value for `animated` is `true` setSelectedPosition | sets the position passed in argument as selected position getLayout | returns the `PopOutNavLayout` for drawer
+Default value for `animated` is `true` setSelectedPosition | sets the position passed in argument as selected position getLayout | returns the `DriftNavLayout` for drawer